arkency/posts/posts/2017-08-27-testing-deprecations-warnings-with-rspec.md

 ---
-title: "Testing deprecations warnings with RSpec"
 created_at: 2017-08-27 14:04:06 +0200
 publish: true
 author: Andrzej Krzywda
 tags: ['testing']
 ---

+# Testing deprecations warnings with RSpec

 Recently at Arkency we've been doing quite a lot of work around the [RailsEventStore](https://railseventstore.org) ecosystem.
 We see RailsEventStore as the way to help Rails teams start doing DDD without needing to build the infrastructure for CQRS/ES.